 Breaking of class invariants, this can be caused by redefining methods that initialize or validate class data without including that initialization or validation in the overriding methods.

 These vulnerabilities can increase dramatically as the complexity of the hierarchy increases, especially in the use of multiple inheritance.
+(Rethink for multiple inheritance.
+We should probably be more specific).

 6.41.4 Applicable language characteristics